In storm-ravaged Puerto Rico, drinking water in short supply

 Water service was spotty in San Juan, the island’s biggest city, while in places such as Toa Baja, about 25 miles west, people brought buckets and plastic trash cans to fill up at a water distribution station.

-“Just to keep the supply stable ... so we have enough to survive on,” he said outside a large convention centre that has been used to house people needing shelter from the storm.
+“Just to keep the supply stable ... so we have enough to survive on,” he said outside a large convention center that has been used to house people needing shelter from the storm.

-The U.S. Federal Emergency Management Agency said it has provided more than 4 million meals and 6 million litres of water to Puerto Rico and the hurricane-hit U.S. Virgin Islands, with an additional 7 million meals and 4 million litres of water en route by barge to the islands.
+The U.S. Federal Emergency Management Agency said it has provided more than 4 million meals and 6 million liters of water to Puerto Rico and the hurricane-hit U.S. Virgin Islands, with an additional 7 million meals and 4 million liters of water en route by barge to the islands.

 “The vast majority of people on Puerto Rico do not have access to safe drinking water systems,” said Sven Rodenbeck, chief science officer for the U.S. Centers for Disease Control and Prevention’s hurricane response.
 He said the CDC is advising people in Puerto Rico to use bottled water as much as possible.